 Keep in mind that your pass is activated when you use it for the first time.
 From there, it is valid for 30 days – great for travelers who are staying in NYC for a while.

-Top Attractions Included on the New York Explorer Pass
+Top Attractions Included on the Go New York Explorer Pass

-The New York City Explorer Pass gives travelers access to 82 different sites and tours.
+The Go New York Explorer Pass gives travelers access to more than 90 different sites and tours.
 Here are some of the top picks from the list, including the regular adult admission prices:

 - Hop-on Hop-off Big Bus New York: Classic 1-Day Tour: $60.00